-An annual retainer of \$16,500 is paid to each director.
-Furthermore, director's fees of \$1,650 are paid for attendance at each meeting of the Board of Directors, meeting of Audit committee and meeting of Compensation committee.
+An annual retainer of \$24,000 is paid to each director.
+Furthermore, director's fees of \$1,500 are paid for attendance at each meeting of the Board of Directors, meeting of Audit committee and meeting of Compensation committee.
 Employees of the Corporation holding a director's seat are not entitled to receive such remuneration.

-Additional annual fees of \$22,000 are paid to the Chairman of the Board, additional annual fees of \$4,400 are paid to the Chairman of each of the Audit Committee and the Compensation Committee, and additional annual fees of \$3,300 are paid to the members of the Audit Committee and the Compensation Committee.
+Additional annual fees of \$4,000 are paid to the Chair of each of the Audit Committee, the Compensation Committee and for the Lead director position.
+Annual fees of \$5,000 are paid to the members of the Audit Committee and the Compensation Committee.